TC25/Europe_CWS/README.md

 The **'DataSummaries'** folder includes CWS measurements of air temperature (Temp) and relative humidity (RH) concurrent with MODIS LST observations for each day of July, 2019 (see date and Day fields).
 The satellite overpass time (MODIS_Time) and the sensor time (Sensor_Time) are included.
 Separate tables are used for each LST decile region, buffer, and corresponding to Aqua and Terra observations.

 The **'ClusterSummaries'** folder includes the cluster-mean estimates of Temp and RH, as well as the corresponding Normalized Difference Vegetation Index (NDVI) from pixels overlaying the CWSs.
 Separate tables are used for each LST decile region and the buffer.
-Separate tables are used for each LST decile region (p10 is 10th percebtile or 1st decile, p20 is 20th percentile or 2nd decile, and so on), buffer, and corresponding to Aqua and Terra observations.
+Separate tables are used for each LST decile region (p10 is 0 to 10th percentile or 1st decile, p20 is >10th to 20th percentile or 2nd decile, and so on), buffer, and corresponding to Aqua and Terra observations.

 The **'ClusterSummaries_percentile'** folder includes cluster-scale estimates of the 95th and 98th percentile of CWS measured Temp, RH, and apparent temperature (HI).
 Separate tables are used for each LST decile region and buffer.